 4) Build a SIP home

-Green Abode SIP panels are manufactured to size in the factory and then shipped to the site.
+Green Abode SIPs (structural insulated panels) are manufactured to size in the factory and then shipped to the site.
 This means that there’s very minimal material waste, unlike a traditional timber home.
 It can also save on labour costs because less time is spent on erecting walls.
 Read more about SIP Panels here.

 5) Choose off-the-shelf rather than bespoke